EN 343

 This standard falls within the scope of ‘auto-certification’.
 This means that manufacturers are allowed to certify their own products, which therefore do not need to be approved by a test institute.
 This is because the only risk to the wearer is that he/she might get wet, which is not life-threatening.
 If EN 343 is used in combination with other standards (for example, a 4-safety parka that is waterproof), the whole combination of standards is assessed by a test institute.

-The X value indicates the waterproofing of the article.
-There are 3 classes in this respect - 3 is the highest (i.e. the most waterproof) and 1 is the lowest.
-A specific quantity of pressurised water is applied to the fabric (in combination with the insert); the respective class is derived from the amount of pressure the fabric can withstand.
+The X value indicates the waterproofness of the article.
+There are four classes: here, 4 is the highest class (i.e. the most waterproof) and 1 is the lowest.
+A certain amount of pressurised water is applied to the fabric (in combination with an insert); depending on the amount of pressure it withstands, the class is determined.
+Classes 1, 2 and 3 have remained the same.
+With class 4, the waterproofness (of fabric and seams) is better and this is tested after pre-treatment, also for the seams.

-The Y value indicates the breathability of the fabric(s) (all the layers used in the article).
-There are also 3 classes for breathability.
-Class 1 is the lowest and Class 3 the highest.
-Wearing Class 1 articles longer than x minutes is not recommended (the length of time the article may be worn (x) is given in the standard in a table).
+The y value indicates the breathability of the fabric(s) (all layers used in the article).
+There are also four classes for breathability.
+Class 1 is the lowest value and Class 4 the highest.
+If an article falls in class 1, it is recommended not to wear the article for more than x minutes (how long the article can be worn is indicated in a table in the standard). .
+Class 4 is a better added class and the boundaries of classes 2 and 3 are shifted

 The requirements set in this standard